 3. Frequency and duration

 Did my dog just throw up once, or do they keep throwing up repeatedly?
 Is my dog having cluster seizures?
 Has my dog been having diarrhea for more than a couple of days?

 4. Other symptoms

 Did my dog just have diarrhea or throw up after they snatched something from the garbage?
 Or did it happen after they were given fatty food?
-Could my dog had been bitten by a snake or gotten into some rat poison?
-Were they just hanging out in the garage and could they have licked something toxic?
-Is my dog panting because they just had a good run, because it’s hot, or are they panting for no obvious reason?
+Could my dog have been bitten by a snake or gotten into some rat poison?
+Were they just hanging out in the garage, and could they have licked something toxic?
+Is my dog panting because they just had a good run, because it’s hot, or are they panting for no apparent reason?
 And so on.

 The higher your dog’s situation ranks in these categories, the faster you should see a vet.
 That is not to say that progressive or wax and wane situations should be ignored.
-For example, wax and wane weakness, lethargy, reluctance or inability to walk are a major red flag that could indicate a serious condition such as a bleeding splenic tumor.
+For example, wax and wane weakness, lethargy, reluctance, or inability to walk are major red flags that indicate a serious condition such as a bleeding splenic tumor.

 As well as conditions that seem relatively low on the panic scale but fail to improve or are progressively getting worse.
 For example, lameness that’s getting worse rather than better–with or without treatment–could indicate bone cancer.
 Progressive weight loss without an explanation, gradual loss of interest in food, increasing intolerance to exercise … all these things might not have to be addressed today or tomorrow but should be addressed.